junfeng-chen/position_induced_transformer/README.md

 ## Datasets
 The raw data required to reproduce the main results can be obtained from some of the baseline methods selected in our paper.
-- For InviscidBurgers and ShockTube, data sets are provided in <a href="https://openreview.net/pdf?id=CrfhZAsJDsZ">Lanthaler et al.</a> They can be downloaded <a href="https://zenodo.org/records/7118642">here</a>.
+- For InviscidBurgers and ShockTube, datasets are provided in <a href="https://openreview.net/pdf?id=CrfhZAsJDsZ">Lanthaler et al.</a> They can be downloaded <a href="https://zenodo.org/records/7118642">here</a>.
-- For Darcy2D and Vorticity, data sets are provided by <a href="https://openreview.net/pdf?id=c8P9NQVtmnO">Li et al</a>.
+- For Darcy2D and Vorticity, datasets are provided by <a href="https://openreview.net/pdf?id=c8P9NQVtmnO">Li et al</a>.
 They can be downloaded <a href="https://drive.google.com/drive/folders/1UnbQh2WWc6knEHbLn-ZaXrKUZhp7pjt-">here</a>.
-- For Elasticity and NACA, data sets are provided by <a href="https://www.jmlr.org/papers/volume24/23-0064/23-0064.pdf">Li et al</a>.
+- For Elasticity and NACA, datasets are provided by <a href="https://www.jmlr.org/papers/volume24/23-0064/23-0064.pdf">Li et al</a>.
 They can be downloaded <a href="https://drive.google.com/drive/folders/1YBuaoTdOSr_qzaow-G-iwvbUI7fiUzu8">here</a>.
+- For Cylinder, the dataset is generated using <a href="https://fenicsproject.org/">FEniCS</a>.
+It can be downloaded <a href="https://drive.google.com/drive/folders/1efL-RR_H43Pe6P5BLtcEPFgz7ZmXnl5a">here</a>.

 ## Requirements
 - This code is primarily based on PyTorch.
 We have observed significant improvements in PiT's training speed with PyTorch 2.x, especially when using `torch.compile`.
 Therefore, we highly recommend using PyTorch 2.x with `torch.compile` enabled for optimal performance.